 This program will demonstrate and test operational interventions to reduce long-term risks to people, water and ecosystems post-closure and deliver fit-for-purpose post-mining land use.

-The Operational Solutions program will demonstrate and test operational interventions to reduce the long term post-closure risks to water, ecosystems and people, and deliver fit for purpose post mining land use.
-The program will achieve this by delivering a scalable and dynamic information system architecture to help design the desired post mine future, developing prototype technologies to be applied at known specific high-risk points in the mining value chain and identifying supply chains leading to feasible post-mine land use business solutions.
+It will achieve this by delivering a scalable and dynamic information system architecture to help design the desired post-mine future, developing prototype technologies that can be applied at high-risk points in the mining value chain and identifying supply chains leading to new business solutions.

-- Smart scalable and dynamic information system architecture for closure design: mining companies, regulators and communities will be able to design the operational and closure process to achieve their desired post mine future.
+- Smart, scalable and dynamic information system architecture for closure design: The aim is for communities, First Nations, industry and governments to design an operational and closure process to achieve their desired post-mine future.

 - New and innovative prototype technologies for successful post-mining futures: Cost-effective technological solutions at selected intervention positions will reduce the long-term residual risk and/or maximise net benefit.

 - Feasible business solutions for scalable supply chain development: Emerging supply chain businesses in post-mine land use will be able to make informed decisions about investment.

 Dr Agnes Samper